Your online presence begins with a superb website, great content, and an impressive domain name!

 - Protect Your Account With Two-Step Authentication: Prevent malicious attacks and prevent hackers from hacking your account with the Google 2-step authentication process.

 - DNS Servers Powered By Google: The Domain Name System (DNS) you use has an impact on your website’s page loading time.
 Thankfully, Google Domains is powered by Google Cloud DNS and it is operated through Google’s proprietary infrastructure.
 So, you can experience high levels of speed at no additional cost.

 - Email Forwarding: Want to use a custom email address?
 You can generate up to 100 email aliases and link them to your existing email account.

 - Share Domain Administration With Other Users: A unique feature of Google Domains is that it allows you to share the administration of your domains with multiple users.

-- Transparent And Competitive Pricing: Google Domains is not the cheapest domain registrars, but certainly has transparent pricing.
-It is affordable than many of its competitors for several popular domain names.
+- Transparent And Competitive Pricing: Google Domains is not the cheapest domain registrar, but it certainly has transparent pricing.
+It is more affordable than many of its competitors for several popular domain names.
 Additionally, you’d know what exactly registering a domain will cost you with Google, including the renewal pricing.

 Cons Of Google Domains

 These are the limitations of choosing Google Domains as your domain registrar: